jmassardo/sensu-agent/README.md

 # sensu-agent

-Testing package for the sensu agent for windows.
+This is a sample Habitat plan for installing the Sensu agent on a Windows system.